skotzko/oldblog/_posts/2014-08-21-how-to-email-notes-or-ideas-into-scrivener.md

 To do this, you'll need an IFTTT account (it's free).
 Get one [here](https://ifttt.com/join).

-## Emailing all ideas into one Scrivener project
+## Emailing All Ideas into One Scrivener Project
 [Here is my IFTTT recipe for emailing all ideas into one Scrivener project](https://ifttt.com/recipes/197602-email-into-scrivener-all-into-one-project).
 For this example, I'll use my blog project.

 A quick note before we dive in: